commercialhaskell/stack/doc/GUIDE.md

 and then run `stack image container` and then `docker images` to list the images.

+### Nix

+stack provides an integration with [Nix](http://nixos.org/nix), in order to build inside nix-shells.
+This allows you:

+* to gather non-Haskell dependencies that are packaged in [Nixpkgs](http://nixos.org/nixpkgs) before build starts
+* to have these dependencies installed in an isolated location
+* to launch the build in a special environment (a nix-shell) so it may find these dependencies without altering your system

+The Nix ecosystem provides a programming language and a package management system.
+The [Nix manual](http://nixos.org/nix/manual) is a good place to start.

+For more information, see [the Nix-integration documentation](nix_integration.md).

 ## Power user commands

 The following commands are a little more powerful, and won't be needed by all